 Another word about the masks.
 I feel like this is one part of the project where a parent might feel compelled to be the one to “get an A” and just make the mask for their kid.
 If you notice on my grading rubric below, the mask is only worth 1 point.
 It is not what will make or break their child’s grade.
 As long as the student puts in the effort to make a mask, I’m not concerned with how elaborate it does or doesn’t look.
 Whether it looks like it was made with or without parent help, the student will earn that 1 point all the same.
 I stress to the parents that it’s their child’s writing and the effort that they’ve put into their presentation that I care the most about.
 The primary purpose of the mask is that it makes the project more fun for the kids, and parents can personally choose how much or how little they want to assist their child with it.

 The rubric makes it very easy to grade the written reports and oral presentations, and because the project covers so many standards, it definitely stands out as one of those “Glad we did this!” assignments when report cards roll around.

 More than anything, I absolutely love seeing the characters that students choose and getting to watch them do their presentations, often with different voices or actions to mimic their character.
 It’s extremely entertaining, and memorable too.
 Someone always brings up this project when we reflect on our favorite memories from second grade at the end of the school year.

-As I mentioned previously, this resource is also editable so that you can edit, add, or delete as you please to meet the needs of your class.
-Using the text that’s already there, it’s quick and easy to customize your own questions or criteria for the written report, add more requirements for the oral presentation, change the rubric, etc. Both the printable and digital versions of the project are editable.
+As I mentioned previously, this resource is editable so that you can customize the project to meet the needs of your class.
+Using the text that’s already there, it’s quick and easy to edit with your own questions or criteria for the written report, add more requirements for the oral presentation, change the rubric, etc.

 Are you in need of additional project ideas for the school year?
 You might also like my American Heroes Project, which my class usually does in February, as well as a Family Treasures Project in the spring.